4.3. Preferences

 Reset To Default

-Resets the keyboard shortcut for the selected action to its default.
+Resets the keyboard shortcut for the selected action to its default setting.

 Remove Key